Are there mistakes on your birth certificate or your baby’s birth certificate? Here’s how to change name in PSA birth certificate that will help you.

 1. Administrative correction

 Here, real humans process the birth records resulting in clerical and typographical errors in the creation of birth certificates.
-The records are written and transcribed by people and examples of the errors are the spelling of the name, date of birth, and gender.
+The records are written and transcribed by people and examples of errors are the spelling of the name, date of birth, and gender.

 These clerical or typographical errors can be fixed administratively where you don’t need to proceed to the court to correct them.
-An example of this is how people change names in PSA birth certificates.
+An example of this is how people change names on PSA birth certificates.

 Remember, all you need to do is file a petition to the local civil registrar’s office.
-And they will evaluate then process it.
+And they will evaluate and then process it.
 The four types of correction in the administrative correction are:

 The first name your baby uses is different from what is on his/her birth certificate or the indicated first name is written as “Baby Boy” or “Baby Girl” (for children born in 1993 onwards).